DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 # The Game

 ## Current State of the Game
 Week by week, the game is getting more and more complete.
-As of right now
+As of right now, a lot of the main components of the game are taking shape, but some things still need to be iterated on.

+Right now, you can *sorta* do a full playthrough of the game:
+- Start at the beginning area & Choose your spells based on the questions you get
+- Go through rooms and fight enemies
+- Get upgrades from the upgrade room
+- Buy stuff from the shop room

 ## Goals for 0.5.0